It will be nineteen years, this coming Sunday, the 20th of December since we lost the great Carl Sagan. We are approaching two decades since his loss.

 Even at an early age, he exhibited a keen interest and curiosity about the stars and planets, and science fiction stories of the day.

 His parents both played a deep role in the makeup of his personality.
 They encouraged his budding interest.
-He was close to both parents, whom were quite the opposites.
+He was close to both parents, who were quite the opposites.
+A sister, Carol would follow.

 His father Sam, an immigrant from what is now the Ukraine, came to the US, becoming a worker in the garment factories of New York.
 He was a Reform Jew, but in name only, while his mother Rachel was more traditional with her beliefs.